 The first meal we had here was by far our favorite!
 We ordered too much, but the cuisine was healthy and tasty, and their prices are realistic, not like some other hotels in Stone Town that we visited during our stay for evening meals.

 With the restaurant downstairs, there is seating also available around the pool area, so we dined downstairs on other occasions.
 This is also where we were served breakfast each morning.

 The staff in the Restaurant (and most of the hotel staff I met too) were so lovely, and some of the most helpful we found on the whole island.
 “Real sweeties” (as a mother would say).
-I grew very fond of one particularly helpful young man, but overall the staff were very gracious and kind to us.
+I grew very fond of one particularly helpful young man, but overall the staff was very gracious and kind to us.

 Whether it’s sunrise or sunset, ascending the spiral external staircase to the rooftop is a must.
 There’s a terraced level first, and then up to the tranquil roof area, and a great place to sit.
 It is a bit of a secret place and lovely if you want time in peace.
 You can also order drinks and food to be served up here too.